Selecting A Settlement Agent

 Settlement agents are required to hold a current licence and a triennial certificate under the Settlement Agents Act 1981.
 They must also have professional indemnity insurance, maintain an annually audited trust account and participate in Compulsory Professional Development (CPD) each year.

 Conveyancers can though, do training over and above the required CPD learning.
 For example, if the Conveyancer is a member of the AICWA (Australian Institute of Conveyancers WA) they can become a Certified Practising Conveyancer by completing additional training each year.

 As an AICWA member they also need to abide by a strict set of rules designed to ensure the highest level of professional and ethical Conveyancing standards.

 TESTIMONIALS AND REVIEWS

-There is no-one better than a past client to give you honest feedback on a business/service provided to them.
+There is no-one better than a past client to give you honest feedback on a business or service provided to them.
 Therefore do some research and make sure past clients speak well of the company and would recommend or use them again.
-However, don’t just trust the testimonials a company publishes on their website!
-Consider doing your own research.
+However, don’t just trust the testimonials a company publishes on their website, consider doing your own research!
 Check social media or google reviews for some real honest feedback directly from the client.
-Ensure you read the wording used, to check that the testimonial is actually from a client!
-For example, someone who has actually experienced first-hand the settlement process with that company, not a friend or business associate just saying how great they are!
+Ensure you really read the testimonial or review used, to check that the testimonial is actually from a client with a personal experience!
+You want to make sure the review you are reading is from someone who has actually experienced first-hand the settlement process with that company, not a friend or business associate of the company!

 Having worked in the industry for 15 years, Kate has a great working relationship with many Sales Representatives, Financiers and other Conveyancers.

-When you nominate Clarity Conveyancing to settle your property you know you will be in the best possible hands.
+We can assure you that when you nominate Clarity Conveyancing to settle your property you will be in the best possible hands.